understanding-astro/understanding-astro-book/conclusion.md

 Yes, you!

-I’ve poured my heart into the last chapters, and I’m sure you’ve learned a thing or two.
+I’ve poured my heart into this book, and I’m sure you’ve learned a thing or two.

 So, where do you go next?